Jesse M. Keenan

 Keenan is the Executive Producer of the globally recognized climate change podcast America Adapts, which was nominated for Best “Green” Podcast at the 2021 iHeart Radio Podcast Awards and was a 2022 Webby Awards Honoree for Sustainability and Environment Podcasts.
-Keenan formerly chaired the Keeping Currents climate change initiative of the Van Alen Institute and served on the Advisory Board of the Mori Foundation’s Global City Power Index; the Advisory Committee of the Design First initiative of The Municipal Art Society; the Steering Committee of the Resilience Infrastructure Initiative at Stanford University; the Advisory Board of the Center for Hydro-Generated Urbanism at the University of Florida, and, as a juror for Architizer’s A+ Awards.
+Keenan formerly chaired the Keeping Currents climate change initiative of the Van Alen Institute and served on the Advisory Board of the Mori Foundation’s Global City Power Index; the Advisory Committee of the Design First initiative of The Municipal Art Society; the Steering Committee of the Resilience Infrastructure Initiative at Stanford University; the Advisory Board of the Center for Hydro-Generated Urbanism at the University of Florida; and the Enhancing Community Resilience (EnCoRe) Program Oversight Committee at the National Academies of Sciences (NASEM).

 Keenan’s work bridging the art and science of the built environment includes contributions to exhibitions at the Museum of Modern Art, New York (MoMA), including Foreclosed: Rehousing the American Dream (Community Growth REIT (2012)) and Uneven Growth: Tactical Urbanism and Expanded Megacities (Community Growth Corporation (2014)).
 Keenan has the distinction of being the first person to exhibit an excel spreadsheet at MoMA.

-Keenan is a Fellow of the Forum + Institute for Urban Design and was previously a Pension Real Estate Association (PREA) Scholar and a Visiting Fellow at the Harvard Joint Center for Housing Studies.
+Keenan is a Certified Planner with the American Institute of Certified Planners (AICP), a Fellow of the Forum + Institute for Urban Design, and was previously a Pension Real Estate Association (PREA) Scholar and a Visiting Fellow at the Harvard Joint Center for Housing Studies.
 Keenan serves as an advisor to Silicon Valley technology firm of Jupiter Intelligence and the climate services technology firms Forerunner based in New York City and ClimateCheck based in Berkeley, California.
 Keenan holds degrees in the law (J.D., LL.M.) and science (M.Sc.) of real estate and the built environment, including a Ph.D. from the Delft University of Technology.

 For speaking engagements, please contact the Leigh Bureau: